eclipse/packages/charts/hono/README.md

 ## Release Notes

+### 2.0.4

+* *livenessProbeInitialDelaySeconds* and *readinessProbeInitialDelaySeconds* have been deprecated due to the introduction of the
+  *probes* parameter which allows you to configure the HTTP GET probes more specifically instead of just the initialDelaySeconds.
+The
+  *probes* parameter is configurable globally but can be overwritten per component.

 ### 2.0.0

 * The chart now uses Helm API version 2 and thus requires at least Helm version 3 to install.